The Walled Gardens are open, but the inside of Harlow Museum is currently closed until further notice.

-Whilst the museum is shut, we are working on a new project living through lockdown which you can be a part of.
+Whilst the inside of the museum is shut, we are working on a new project living through lockdown which you can be a part of.

 For all enquiries, contact us by email: firstname.lastname@example.org